 The following items are prohibited from residence halls and will be confiscated if found:

-- Candles, incense, and fragrance burners
+- Candles, incense, fragrance burners, butane and butane torch lighters

-- Non-surge protected extension cords
+- Non-surge protected extension cords (examples)

 - Hoverboards (self-balancing scooters, battery-operated scooters, hands-free Segways)